 I wanted to create a henna shampoo bar that would have all of the benefits of henna.
 With each test recipe, we added more and more henna until we got a perfect balance--a great lathering shampoo bar that naturally cleans and conditions your hair and scalp and has loads of conditioning henna.

 If you have limp, lifeless, or dull hair, our combination of deeply conditioning henna, nourishing oils, and coconut milk will enhance the volume, refine the texture, and boost the shine.

 We have left these henna shampoo bars unscented.
-We have so many customers with sensitivities and we did not want a scent or an essential oil to prevent someone from using these unique bars.
+We have so many customers with sensitivities and we did not want to add essential oils that might prevent someone from using these unique bars.

 The Big Question Is . . .
 Will The Henna Shampoo Bar Color My Hair?